-This course will provide participants with a variety of strategies and resources designed to increase parent engagement at the school and classroom level.
-The course provides an opportunity for participants to analyze how the school environment welcomes parents, including considering the current effectiveness of activities designed to bring parents into the school environment, potential barriers to parent involvement, and ways to strengthen the current opportunities and minimize or eliminate the barriers that keep parents from being involved in the educational process.
+This course will provide teachers with a variety of strategies and resources designed to increase parent engagement at the school and classroom level.
+The course provides an opportunity for teachers to analyze how the school environment welcomes parents, including considering the current effectiveness of activities designed to bring parents into the school environment, potential barriers to parent involvement, and ways to strengthen the current opportunities and minimize or eliminate the barriers that keep parents from being involved in the educational process.

-Participants will be provided methods which will greatly enhance what may already exist at the classroom level and determine ways to actively communicate with parents and encourage parents to participate in the educational process in a variety of ways.
-Participants will also learn effective communication and organizational skills for working with parents to solve academic and behavioral challenges to ensure positive student outcomes.
+Teachers will be provided methods which will greatly enhance what may already exist at the classroom level and determine ways to actively communicate with parents and encourage parents to participate in the educational process in a variety of ways. teachers will also learn effective communication and organizational skills for working with parents to solve academic and behavioral challenges to ensure positive student outcomes.
 Parental communication, classroom assistance, and helping parents get involved at home will be explored.
-Participants will consider how to engage culturally and linguistically diverse families and will develop action plans throughout the course to increase parental involvement in a variety of ways.
+Teachers will consider how to engage culturally and linguistically diverse families and will develop action plans throughout the course to increase parental involvement in a variety of ways.